karolnedza/avx-sva-lab-docs/docs/lab2.md

 ### Task
 Deploy AVX Transit Gateway in the VPC that we just created.
 You are going to use the same ```~/lab2/main.tf``` file to configure Aviatrix Transit GW.
 Use aviatrxi_vpc resource reference whenever it is possible.
-If you don't know what values can be refferences use terraform documentation or ```terraform console```
+If you don't know what values can be refferenced use terraform documentation or ```terraform console```

 [Terraform Aviatrix VPC Refferences](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_vpc#attribute-reference)